The OMS office is closed, but most of our services remain available. Learn more

 The Student Rating of Teaching (SRT) is completed by students, providing input about instructors and the courses they teach.
 SRT content includes factors related to instructional excellence and course improvements.

-University senate policy requires the evaluation of all courses taught at the University.
+University Senate policy requires the evaluation of all courses taught at the University.
 OMS oversees online and paper-based SRT administration and reporting for the Crookston, Morris, Rochester, and Twin Cities campuses.
-SRT results can be used to make informed decisions for purposes such as:

 Detailed information for faculty on administering SRT’s can be found here.